Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 Even though my script was already placed before `</body>`, this extra safeguard ensured there were no timing issues.

 **Credit:** The explanation that helped me understand this issue came from [Codedamn](https://codedamn.com/news/javascript/fixing-cannot-read-property-addeventlistener-of-null-error-in-javascript), which clearly outlined why this error occurs and how `DOMContentLoaded` resolves it.

-**Note:** While most of my JavaScript is in a separate script.js file (e.g., for form validation), I chose to keep my Bootstrap modal script inline in the index HTML.
-This follows Bootstrap’s standard implementation and ensures smooth functionality without additional complexity.
-The modal performed as expected in all tests, opening and closing correctly without errors.

 ## Feedback